EducationCity (software company)

 On 16 May 2011, the site had an Alexa rating of 78,987.
 EducationCity.com launched a new module, Learn English to address English as an Additional Language (English language learning and teaching) needs in primary school.

-EducationCity.com has offices in Rutland, UK and Naperville, US.
+At some point, EducationCity had offices in Rutland, UK and Naperville, US - though after the shutdown of their services, it is unclear whether this is still the case.